Getting from Belize City to Placencia

 Placencia is approximately 160 miles from Belize City.
 The peninsula of Placencia features miles of pristine white sand beaches with a wonderful panorama of the Caribbean Sea.
 Alaska Reprieve is located in the laid-back Village of Placencia which is at the southern tip of the peninsula.
 The village motto is “barefoot friendly” and has two major ways to traverse the many restaurants and amenities – by using the “Placencia Road” or the historic “Placencia Sidewalk”.

 Placencia Road, which is often referred to as “main street” accommodates vehicular and bike traffic.
-The road was recently paved and there was a sidewalk added to improve pedestrian safety.
+The road is now paved and there is a sidewalk that improves pedestrian safety.

 The Placencia Sidewalk is for foot traffic and runs from the end of the peninsula up the Caribbean Sea side of the peninsula.
 Alaska Reprieve is located on the Placencia Sidewalk about one mile north from the tip of the peninsula.